Become an Attorney Mentor

 - Question: Is there anything else I should know about being a mentor?

 Answer: Any attorney who is interested in becoming a mentor may complete an online application.
 Please contact us for more information or fill out our online Mentor Application.

 Answer: Yes, one of the benefits of becoming a sophomore in the College Bound Program is receiving an attorney mentor who will be able to assist the student in preparing for Constitutional Law debates.

 Answer: No, mentors are not required to work at a law firm.
 In fact, mentors don’t even have to be practicing attorneys.
 What matters is that the mentor has gone to law school and understands how to make legal arguments.

 Answer: Mentors remain with their mentees for three years until the student graduates from high school.
 If, for any reason, a mentor cannot remain in the program for three years, we will assign a new mentor to the student.
-Mentors are asked to arrange one outside event with their mentee per month.
-In the months that students have debates, mentors generally spend an additional hour helping their mentees prepare for debates.
+Mentors are asked to arrange one outside event with their mentee per semester.
+In the months that students have debates, mentors generally spend a few additional hours helping their mentees prepare for debates.
 Mentors are encouraged to make additional contact with their mentees in person, over the phone, or via email.

 Answer: Although mentors should try to attend every event, we understand that occasionally mentors go out of town or have obligations at work during the weekend.
 In those instances, we ask that mentors contact their mentee and the Program Coordinator and try to send someone in their place.